 What Company Lobbied For A 7.5 Cent Coin?

 When Coca-Cola first hit the market, one of the selling points was that it was a lot of refreshment for a mere nickel.
-Between the advertising, fixed-price bottling contracts that encouraged Coca-Cola to keep the price of the finished product low, and the rise of the vending machine, the price of a bottle of Coke stayed at 5 cents for the first half of the 20th century.
+Between the advertising, fixed-price bottling contracts that helped keep the price of the finished product low, the rise of the vending machine, and relatively low inflation, the price of a bottle of Coke stayed at 5 cents for the first half of the 20th century.

-Finally, equally as impractical but not angering to consumers: in 1953 Coca-Cola lobbied the U.S. Treasury to begin issuing 7.5 cent coins.
-Their motivation for the lobbying was so that consumers could continue to purchase Cokes with a single coin but that single coin would account for the rising cost of a bottle of Coke without forcing the consumer to spend a whole dime.
+Finally, equally as impractical, but not in such a customer-enraging way: in 1953 Coca-Cola lobbied the U.S. Treasury to begin issuing 7.5 cent coins.
+Their motivation for the lobbying was so that consumers could continue to purchase Cokes with a single coin, but that single coin would account for the rising cost of a bottle of Coke without forcing the consumer to spend a whole dime.
 The proposal was soundly rejected, and by the end of the 1950s, the last of the nickel Cokes had been sold and the price of Coca-Cola began to rise with inflation like other consumer goods.